Arthropod fact sheet

 The eggs are always laid in silk and the number of eggs varies from one to two, 25-30, and 100-300 in most.
 Once there were 2652 counted in one sac.
 Some spiders make more than one sac and some up to as many as twenty or more.

 Spiders molt (shed their outer covering) as they become older.
 If they loose a leg they may be able to regenerate it if the molt is not too near.
-They regenerated leg will be somewhat smaller than normal.
+The regenerated leg will be somewhat smaller than normal.

 Spiders are carnivorous and are attracted to the movement of their prey.
 Most live on insects.
 There are two ways spiders ingest their food.
 Those with weak jaws puncture the body of the insect with their fangs and then inject digestive juices into this hole and suck the digested liquid back into their body until there is only an empty shell left.
 The tarantulas, wolf spider, large orb weavers, and others with strong jaws mash the insect to a pulp with their jaws and regurgitate the digestive juices over it.
 Ingesting the digested material.
-Most spiders can survive long periods of fasting and many can go long periods without water.
-However, some species may die if deprived of water for only a few days.
-Spiders may feed on other spiders and this tendency of cannibalism does not make them a social animal.

 Spiders have been found almost everywhere.
 Near water, in or on top of the ground, from caves to the top of mountains (Mount Everest 22,000 feet) and some have actually been collected 5000 feet in the air from planes.
 The number of spiders per acre has been found in one instance to be 407,000 in a clay meadow and 2,200,000 in a grassy field.